tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/K-fold_crossvalidation.md

 ---

 ## Overview
-In the realm of Machine learnin, model evaluation is an crucial for assessing their reliability.
+In the realm of Machine learning, model evaluation is an crucial for assessing their reliability.
 It helps in detecting overfitting and underfitting after training algorithms on datasets.
 Cross-validation stands out as the best approach to pinpoint overfitting.
 In this short article, you'll become familiar with the primary causes of overfitting and briefly introduce solutions to address it.
 Additionally, we'll explore K-fold cross-validation, the main method for detecting overfitting.

 ## Overfitting
 Overfitting occurs when a model performs well on the training data but poorly on the test data.
 For example, in the image below, the training accuracy is close to 1, while the test accuracy is much lower, less than 0.7.
 In this case, the model fails to generalize to new samples.
 <div align="center">